Citral

 • Geranial (trans-citral; CAS No: 141-27-5; EINECS No: 205-476-5; (E)-3,7-Dimethylocta-2,6-dienal) .

-Both isomers are listed in the INCI database separately and have slightly different properties.
-In natural oils and extracts containing Citral, they appear as a mixture in different ratios depending on plant type.
+Both isomers are listed separately in the cosmetic ingredients database and have slightly different properties.
+Natural oils and extracts containing Citral appear as a mixture in different ratios depending on plant type.

-Citral is a good insect repellant that is even used in some pesticides.
-Unfortunately, there are a lot of cases of sensitization and allergic reactions from this ingredient.
+Citral is a good insect repellant and is even used in some pesticides.
+Unfortunately, this ingredient has caused many cases of sensitization and allergic reactions.

 Synonyms